irekbulik/JProjects/README.md

      - super fast :)
 	-  6!:2 'solve (400;4;400)'   9.58s
-     - the guess is pure antifero, so while you can run dopped system, it probably wont converge
+     - the guess is pure antifero, so while you can run dopped system, it probably won't converge
      - on my iPhone, I added band structure analysis, but it is not here

   * ulam spiral, inspired by youtube video